Latin script: Diacritics

-A diacritic, in some cases also called an accent, is a small symbol that can appear above or below a letter, or in some other position, such as the umlaut sign used in the German characters ä, ö, ü or the Romanian characters ă, â, î, ș, ț.
-Its main function is to change the phonetic value of the letter to which it is added, but it may also modify the pronunciation of a whole syllable or word, indicate the start of a new syllable, or distinguish between homographs such as the Dutch words een (/nl/) meaning "a" or "an", and één, (/nl/) meaning "one".
+A diacritic, in some cases also called an accent, is a small symbol that can appear above or below a letter, or in some other position, such as the umlaut sign used in the German characters ä, ö, ü or the Romanian characters ă, â, î, ș and ț.
+Its main function is to change the phonetic value of the letter to which it is added, but it may also modify the pronunciation of a whole syllable or word, change the tone of the word, such as in Vietnamese or Yoruba, indicate the start of a new syllable, or distinguish between homographs such as the Dutch words een (/nl/) meaning "a" or "an", and één, (/nl/) meaning "one".
 As with the pronunciation of letters, the effect of diacritics is language-dependent.